nano-react-app/template-ts/README.md

 ## Adding styles

-You can use CSS files with simple ES2015 `import` statements anywhere in your code:
+You can use CSS files with simple ES2015 `import` statements anywhere in your Javascript:

 ```js
 import "./index.css";